 If you are a fan of coffee desserts, you will love this coffee jelly.
-This delicious coffee dessert is a must try for all coffee lovers.
+It is light and refreshing, easy to make and is a perfect for coffee lovers.

 Made in individual serving cups, the jelly consists of a layer of black coffee jelly, followed by a layer of creamy milk coffee jelly and topped with tiny coffee jelly cubes.
 How is that for a coffee dessert?